-JCAHO, also known as the Joint Commission on Accreditation of Healthcare Organizations, is an independent, not-for-profit organization that evaluates and accredits various types of health care networks including health plans, hospitals, home health care organizations and others.
-For more information on ICAHO's accreditation services, visit the web site: www.jcaho.org.
+JCAHO, also known as the Joint Commission on Accreditation of Healthcare Organizations, is an independent, non-profit organization that evaluates and accredits various types of health care networks including health plans, hospitals, home health care organizations and others.
+For more information on JCAHO's accreditation services, visit the web site: www.jcaho.org.